Do you struggle to pick out flavours in your beer? Do you want to talk about what you’re tasting but find it hard to put those flavours into words?

 Smell before you taste

 So now we drink, right?
 Not quite.
 Some people will tell you to assess the look of the beer first.
 I say let that wait.
-The colour’s not going anywhere but the aroma can change quickly as volatile esters escape into the room, so have a smell first.
+The colour’s not going anywhere but the aroma can change quickly, so have a smell first.

 The most common method is to tilt the glass slightly and get your nose right in there.
-Some of the more delicate aromas — those esters I was talking about — are best discovered a little further away from the beer.
+Some of the more delicate aromas — including volatile compounds such as esters and phenols — are best discovered a little further away from the beer.
 Sometimes these will be evident as you pour, even from quite far away.
 More often they will be found within say a hand’s width of the beer.
 I suggest stopping to notice any smells just above the glass before you tilt it, and then going in for a proper sniff.

 Long sniffs will do two things: dry out your nose and overload your olfactory receptors.
 Don’t do long sniffs.
 Two or three shortish sniffs are better.
 It takes your nose about 30 seconds to reset, so back off a little and think about what you just smelled before coming back for more.